-4.9.0 Intent - The intent of this section is to provide greater development flexibility, particularly where a site has an unusual lot line or natural resource configuration or where rear lot development would promote or enhance the protection of valuable natural resource features.
-This section is not intended to encourage development of land characterized by severe or very severe development limitations or to discourage new development.

-4.9.1 Authorization - The Planning and Zoning Commission may grant Special Permits in accordance with the provisions of this section, in lieu of the requirements of Section 23, to allow the construction of a single-family dwelling with permitted accessory buildings or uses on Rear Lots in the ARD and AL Zones.
+- 4.9.0 Intent The intent of this section is to provide greater development flexibility, particularly where a site has an unusual lot line or natural resource configuration or where rear lot development would promote or enhance the protection of valuable natural resource features.
+This section is not intended to encourage development of land characterized by severe or very severe development limitations or to discourage new development. - 4.9.1 Authorization The Planning and Zoning Commission may grant Special Permits in accordance with the provisions of this section, in lieu of the requirements of Section 23, to allow the construction of a single-family dwelling with permitted accessory buildings or uses on Rear Lots in the ARD and AL Zones.
 Rear Lots included in proposed subdivisions shall be subject to the provisions of this section.
-All Rear Lots require a Special Permit from the Planning and Zoning Commission.

-4.9.2 Definition "Rear Lot" - A lot in one of the aforesaid Zones with less than the required Lot Width on an accepted Town road or a new road depicted on an approved subdivision.

-4.9.3 Requirements - Each Rear Lot shall comply with all the requirements of the underlying ARD and AL Zones as established in Section 11, Space Requirements, of the Andover Zoning Regulations except for Lot Width.

-- a.
-All rear lots in conventional subdivisions shall have a minimum of forty (40) feet of frontage on an accepted Town road - All rear lots in open space subdivisions shall have a minimum of twenty five (25) feet of frontage on an accepted Town Road - c.
+All Rear Lots require a Special Permit from the Planning and Zoning Commission. - 4.9.2 Definition "Rear Lot" A lot in one of the aforesaid Zones with less than he required Lot Width on an accepted Town road or a new road depicted on an approved subdivision. - 4.9.3 Requirements Each Rear Lot shall comply with all the requirements of the underlying ARD and AL Zones as established in Section 11, Space Requirements, of the Andover Zoning Regulations except for Lot Width. - a.
+All rear lots in conventional subdivisions shall have a minimum of forty (40) feet of frontage on an accepted Town road - b.
+All rear lots in open space subdivisions shall have a minimum of twenty five (25) feet of frontage on an accepted Town Road - c.
 For the purposes of determining compliance with this subsection, the lot line from which the access driveway leads shall be considered as the front line of any proposed Rear Lot. - d.
-Minimum Lot Area shall be as follows:
+Minimum Lot Area shall be as follows: - ARD- One Hundred and twenty thousand (120,000) square Feet or 2.75 acres, calculated including the Access way

+ARD open space- Thirty thousand (30,000) square Feet 0r 0.69 acres Calculated excluding the Access way

-ARD- \\\One Hundred and twenty thousand (120,000) square Feet or 2.75 acres, calculated including the Access way
+AL- One Hundred and twenty thousand (120,000) square Feet or 2.75 acres, calculated including the Access way

-ARD open space- \\\Thirty thousand (30,000) square Feet 0r 0.69 acres Calculated excluding the Access way e.
-There shall be a maximum of one (1) single family dwelling with accessory buildings or uses.
+AL- open space- Thirty thousand (30,000) square feet or 0.69 acres Calculated excluding the Access way